The 5 Best Websites for Historical Financial Data

 Best-in-class data

-A lot of finance websites save money by getting their data from second-tier providers, but not us.
-We wanted a website that was connected to the highest-quality data sources, so we built it ourselves.
+Many finance websites save money by getting their data from second-tier providers, but not us.
+We wanted a website connected to institutional-grade data sources, so we built it ourselves.
+We pay a premium price for these connections, but we think it's worth it.

 Best for business metrics